amyyalex/simple-contribution/contribution.md

 **Commit Changes**

 - To commit your changes, go back to the GitHub desktop app; you will see that your changes have been added automatically to the staging area which means that all the changes made are already saved.
 - Go ahead and _commit_ by filling in the _Summary_ field (the _description_ is optional).
-Add a short commit message explaining what you have changed e.g add my information and click the _Commit to main_ button.
+Add a short commit message explaining what you have changed e.g. add my information and click the _Commit to main_ button.
   **P.S: Please ensure that, before committing any changes, you've thoroughly checked for any broken code and ensured it's error-free on your side.**

 ![Commit Changes](image/commit.PNG "Commit your changes")